facelessuser/merge-dracula-theme/README.md

 We also provide an additional theme called `Dracula (Alucard)`.
-Instead of of using the `Dracula.sublime-color-scheme` provided by our [color scheme package](https://github.com/facelessuser/sublime-dracula-scheme), it uses the `Dracula (Alucard).sublime-color-scheme` provided by that same package.
+Instead of of using the `Dracula.sublime-color-scheme` provided by our [color scheme package](https://github.com/facelessuser/sublime-dracula-scheme), it uses the `Dracula (Alucard).sublime-color-scheme` provided by the same package.
 The Alucard color scheme deviates from Dracula "proper" by making some minor adjustments to the color palette.
 Mainly, it uses different colors for line highlight.

 In the past, some people have complained about Dracula's default line highlight.
 Claims have been made that it can make